webgraphe/phollow/README.md

 **DON'T use this in production.**

-This project works better with the `pcntl` extension (shipped by default on non-Windows PHP executables).
+This project works better with the `pcntl` extension (shipped by default with non-Windows PHP executables).

 ## Installation

-The installation process is simply put adding a development depending on your project and registering a error handler.
+Put simply, the installation process consists in adding a development dependency to your project's Composer and registering the error handler.

 ### Add dependency on your project